 Nutrition and Diet

 As part of Camp Tel Yehudah’s commitment to the Jewish value of Briyut (health and wellness), we provide three healthy, balanced and kosher meals a day to all campers and staff.
 Every meal includes a fresh salad bar, vegetarian, gluten free, nut free and lactose free options.
-Camp Tel Yehudah’s kitchen staff works closely with a moshgiach certified by the Orthodox Union to ensure full compliance with Jewish dietary laws and a nutritionist to maximize the nutritional value of our meals.
+Camp Tel Yehudah’s kitchen is under Orthodox rabbinical supervision.
 Additionally, while Tel Yehudah is not a nut-free camp, we are happy to make the needed accommodations for all dietary restrictions teens may have on a case-by-case basis.